 Are your readers hesitating to engage with your content?
 Here's how to change that.

 You know you have a good piece of content when its social engagement metrics are high.
-When a reader takes the time to share an article, infographic, video – or whatever the piece of content is — a connection between that person and the publisher has been made.
-In February, we teamed up with InboundWriter to discuss how marketers can increase their content’s engagement potential.
+When a reader takes the time to share an article, infographic, video - or whatever the piece of content is -- a connection between that person and the publisher has been made.
+In February, we teamed up with InboundWriter to discuss how marketers can increase their content's engagement potential.
 J.D.
 Peterson, CRO of Scripted, and Skip Besthoff, CEO of InboundWriter, led the webinar to discuss best practices, actionable tips and myths that many marketers still believe today.
-You can watch the webinar and read a full recap below.

 Let Data Guide You

 Skip began his portion of the presentation with a hard truth: most content doesn't work.
 As he pointed out, batting .300 might be OK in baseball, but that's not good enough for content.
 In a statement that JD would echo later in the webinar, Skip noted that the root cause of performance is "locked in before pen even hits paper" -- that is to say, at the topic generation stages.
 Skip then stressed the need for documented strategies that define goals, allowing for content creators to measure, analyze, and refine en route to publishing shareable content.
 He reiterated that guesswork is ineffective and that goals must be defined by looking at data for guidance.

 Know Your Audience